 Clinical efficacy and safety

-A total of seven clinical studies of Lumeblue have been conducted.
+A total of seven clinical studies have been conducted.
 The efficacy of this medicinal product was evaluated in one pivotal Phase 3 study (CB-17-01/06).

-Study CB-17-01/06 was a Phase 3, multicentre, multinational, randomised, double-blind, placebo- controlled, parallel-group study to evaluate the adenoma or carcinoma detection rate in patients undergoing safety or surveillance colonoscopy high definition white light (HDWL) colonoscopy after colonic mucosal staining and contrast enhancing with Lumeblue tablets (compared to placebo tablets and gold standard HDWL colonoscopy alone).
+Study CB-17-01/06 was a Phase 3, multicentre, multinational, randomised, double-blind, placebo- controlled, parallel-group study to evaluate the adenoma or carcinoma detection rate in patients undergoing safety or surveillance colonoscopy high definition white light (HDWL) colonoscopy after colonic mucosal staining and contrast enhancing with methylthioninium chloride tablets (compared to placebo tablets and gold standard HDWL colonoscopy alone).
 All subjects received 4 litres PEG-based bowel cleansing preparation starting in the late afternoon the day before the colonoscopy.
 The subjects were prescribed 3, 3, and 2 x 25 mg tablets after the second, third, and fourth litre of bowel preparation, respectively.
 The subjects drank at least 250 mL of preparation every 15 minutes, so that the intake of study medicinal product and bowel cleansing preparation was completed 4 hours after commencement of the bowel cleansing preparation.
 The study comprised both a full dose (200 mg) arm and a low dose (100 mg) arm, which was included to assist blinding of the full dose active arm.

 Primary endpoint: adenoma detection rate (ADR)